Lartu/ldpl/docs/io.md

-!!!Note
-    While this section is up-to-date and complete, it has to be reformated to be easier on the eyes.
-All UPPERCASE statement names and code should be changed to lowercase.

 ## `DISPLAY`

 The `DISPLAY` statement outputs the values passed to the output stream. `CRLF` means line break and is a sugar syntax for the `"\n"` escape sequence.